-BYU Marriott offers nine limited-enrollment undergraduate programs.
+BYU Marriott offers ten limited-enrollment undergraduate programs.
 These programs are highly competitive.
 For more information, please see below.

 - According to university policy, students must declare a major before reaching sixty credit hours.
-Declaring pre-business qualifies.
-However, students should apply to BYU Marriott before accruing ninety credit hours
+Students can declare a temporary pre-major of Pre-Business.
+Declaring Pre-Business is not required for admission.
+We recommend you consider declaring an alternative major that you could pursue if not admitted to a BYU Marriott program to ensure timely graduation.
+Students should apply to BYU Marriott before accruing ninety credit hours.

 The table below summarizes the historical factors used by each of our programs to evaluate applicants.